flyingfisch/pa24-250/readme.md

 For Flyers
 ----------
 Download the zip and extract it into your flightgear aircraft directory.
-Then rename the folder from `pa24-250 (master)` to `pa24-250`.
+Then rename the folder from `pa24-250-master` to `pa24-250`.
 You should be good to go!

 Todo
 ----